solarslurpi/OG-GrowBuddy/README.md

 TBD: PAR meter perhaps auto adjust of lights.

 ## Sniffer Buddy
 The SCD-30 or SCD-40 sensor is attached to an ESP(286 or 32) microcontroller running Tasmota to monitor the CO2, air temperature, and humidity level within an indoor grow tent.

-The Air Sensor sends
-- the CO2 level, air temperature, and humidity level
-- whether the LED light is ON or OFF to the mosquitto (mqtt) broker running on the Raspberry Pi.
+A photoresistor is attached to the top so that __The Director__ can detect when the light goes off and on.
+The home's wifi is used to send the readings to __The Director__.

 ### Hardware
 - [SCD30 sensor from Adafruit](https://www.adafruit.com/product/4867)
 - [ESP32 mini32](https://forum.mhetlive.com/topic/8/mh-et-live-minikit-for-esp32) I had in my parts bin.